aadel/sqlalchemy-solr/README.md

 ### Aliases

-Aliases are supported as tables where columns are the union of all the undetlaying collections fields.
+Aliases are supported as tables where columns are the union of all the underlying collections fields.
 For example, if an alias `collection_alias` has linked collection members, the following query is valid:

 ```
 SELECT f1, f2, f3 FROM collection_alias